Describe what your company does in a few words

 How do we fund?

-The organisations we support are the experts on the ground and we trust that they will utilise funding in the most valuable way to their service users.
-Therefore our preference is to provide unrestricted funding over a period of one or two years.
+We provide flexible funding.
+The organisations we support are the experts on the ground and we trust that they will use our funding in the most valuable way to their service users.
+Therefore our preference is to provide unrestricted funding.

 Please note that in 2026, while we carry out our strategic review and pilot a new way of funding, we will be making fixed, one-year, unrestricted grants.